galaxyproject/training-material/topics/statistics/tutorials/classification-machinelearning/tutorial.md

 # Introduction
 {:.no_toc}

-In this tutorial you will learn how to use galaxy tools in [classification](ttps://en.wikipedia.org/wiki/Statistical_classification) problems.
+In this tutorial you will learn how to apply Galaxy tools to solving [classification](ttps://en.wikipedia.org/wiki/Statistical_classification) problems.
 First, we will introduce classification briefly, and then examine the logistic regression which is the linear classifier.
-Next, we will discuss nearest neighbor classifier, nonlinear but a simple classifier.
-Then advanced classifiers, such as support vector machines, random forest and esnemble classifiers will be introduces and applied.
-Furthermore, we will show how to visulaize the reults in each step.
+Next, we will discuss the nearest neighbor classifier, which is a simple but nonlinear classifier.
+Then advanced classifiers, such as support vector machines, random forest and ensemble classifiers will be introduced and applied.
+Furthermore, we will show how to visualize the results in each step.
 Finally, we will discuss how to train the classifiers by finding the values of their parameters that minimize a cost function.
 We will work through a real problem to learn how the classifiers and learning algorithms work.
 Classification is a [supervised learning](https://en.wikipedia.org/wiki/Supervised_learning) method in machine learning and the algorithm which is used for this learning task is called a classifier.
-In this tutorial we will build classifiers to ...
-(Simon: a short description to problem).
+In this tutorial we will build a classifier which can predict whether a chemical substance is biodegradable or not.
+Substances which degrade quickly are preferable to those which degrade slowly, as they do not accumulate and pose a risk to the environment.
+Therefore, it is useful to be able to predict easily in advance whether a substance is biodegradable prior to production and usage in consumer products.

 > ### Agenda
 >